 Depression is a serious and common mental disorder responsible for the majority of suicides.
-As I’ve covered in Antioxidants & Depression, intake of fruits, vegetables, and naturally occurring antioxidants have been found to be protectively associated with depression.
+As I’ve covered in Antioxidants & Depression, intake of fruits, vegetables, and naturally occurring antioxidants has been found to be protectively associated with depression.
 Therefore, researchers have considered that “it may be possible to prevent depression or to lessen its negative effects through dietary intervention.”

 But not so fast.
-Cross-sectional studies are snapshots in time, so we don’t know “whether a poor dietary pattern precedes the development of depression or if depression causes poor dietary intake.”
+Cross-sectional studies are snapshots in time; so, we don’t know “whether a poor dietary pattern precedes the development of depression or if depression causes poor dietary intake.”
 Depression and even treatments for depression can affect appetite and dietary intake.
 Maybe people who feel crappier just eat crappier, instead of the other way around.

 What we need is a prospective study (a study performed over time) where we start out with people who are not depressed and follow them for several years.
 In 2012, we got just such a study, which ran over six years.
 As you’ll see in my video Fish Consumption and Suicide, those with higher carotenoid levels in their bloodstream, which is considered a good indicator of fruit and vegetable intake, had a 28% lower risk of becoming depressed within that time.
 The researchers conclude that having low blood levels of those healthy phytonutrients may predict the development of new depressive symptoms.
 What about suicide?